 - How should retailers prepare for these changes?

-The Employment Rights Bill 2025 is legislation introduced by the Labour Government aiming to enhance worker protections, improve job security, and reform various aspects of employment law in the UK.
+The Employment Rights Act 2025 is legislation introduced by the Labour Government aiming to enhance worker protections, improve job security, and reform various aspects of employment law in the UK.

-2. When will the changes from the Employment Rights Bill take effect?
+2. When will the changes from the Employment Rights Act take effect?

-As the Bill progresses through Parliament, the expected timing for its provisions to take effect has shifted.
+As the Act progressed through Parliament, the expected timing for its provisions to take effect shifted.
 Although many provisions were originally anticipated to come into force later in 2025, delays in consultation and implementation mean that these changes may now be introduced at a later date.
-Retailers should continue to track the Bill’s development to ensure they are prepared for compliance once the new measures are implemented.
+Retailers should continue to track the Act's development to ensure they are prepared for compliance once the new measures are implemented.

 When the Bill was first published, the government’s “Next Steps” document indicated that some of the central reforms, such as the introduction of unfair dismissal as a day one right, would not be implemented until at least autumn 2026, to allow sufficient time to finalise the details.
 However, the Implementation Roadmap states that public consultation will now begin in summer 2025, with the intention for further regulations to be introduced in 2027.